 We’re back!
 And I hope you’re just as excited as I am writing this.
 You might have noticed some suggestions about the next edition of State of Vue.js on Evan You’s Twitter… But it’s time to make it official.

-The updated State of Vue.js is coming in February 2019 with new case studies and new data.
+The updated State of Vue.js was released in February 2019 with new case studies and new data.

 When we created the first edition of State of Vue.js, we felt that such a compendium is much needed to prove Vue.js’ viability in commercial usage, something many potential adopters were having doubts about back then.
 The report was downloaded by over 7k programmers, CTOs, and product owners, and I believe it proves our hypothesis was correct.